 company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Non-accelerated filer \boxtimes Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No As of May 8, 2023, the registrant had 4,005,230 shares of common stock, par value \$0.01 per share outstanding.
+Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ Indicate by check mark whether the registrant is a shell company (as defined d in Rule 12b-2 of the Exchange Act). $\hfill \square$ Yes \boxtimes No ock, par value \$0.01 per share outstanding.
+On April 24, 2023, the registrant o stock prices, except par value, have been retroactively restated to reflect the